THINKING OF STAYING IN THE PREMIER INN HEATHROW AIRPORT TERMINAL 4?

 Decorated in tasteful grey and burgundy tones, it had excellent lighting with a combination of downlighters and lamps.

 Storage space was limited but perfectly adequate for a one-night stay.
-There is an open space for hanging clothes if needed.
+There was an open space for hanging clothes if needed.

 The Hypnos king-sized bed was super comfortable with decent linen and plump pillows.

-Opposite the bed was a wall-mounted television.
-Below this, a desk area which housed a kettle with limited supplies for making hot drinks – two sachets of instant coffee, two Twining’s tea bags, UHT milk and sugar/sweetener.
+Below this was a desk area that housed a kettle with limited supplies for making hot drinks – two sachets of instant coffee, two Twining’s tea bags, UHT milk and sugar/sweetener.

-Complimentary Wi-Fi is provided to all Premier Inn guests.
-Whilst this is not lightning fast, it is perfectly adequate for checking email and for Internet browsing.
+Complimentary Wi-Fi is provided to all guests staying at Premier Inn Heathrow Airport Terminal 4.
+Whilst this is not lightning fast, it is adequate for checking email and for Internet browsing.

 If you need a faster connection, you can purchase Ultimate Wi-Fi for £5 for 24-hour access.